 + Responsible for observing all laws, regulations and other applicable obligations and company policies wherever and whenever business is conducted on behalf of the Company.

-+ Expected to maintain a productive and safe working environment in accordance with established operating procedures and practices.
++ Maintains and promotes a productive and safe working environment in accordance with established operating procedures and practices.

 + Must have a strong aviation background and demonstrate a complete understanding of technical principles, theories, and concepts.

 + Must have excellent organization skills including planning and coordinating work assignments.